-The Constitutional Court has seven justices, who – with a majority of the votes of not less than fifty-one members of the Saeima (Parliament) – shall be confirmed by the Saeima.
-Three justices of the Constitutional Court shall be confirmed upon the recommendation of not less than ten members of the Saeima, two – upon the recommendation of the Cabinet of Ministers and two more – upon the recommendation of the Plenum of the Supreme Court.
-The Plenum of the Supreme Court may select candidates for the office of a justice of the Constitutional Court only from among the Republic of Latvia judges.
+The Constitutional Court is comprised of seven Justices, who are confirmed into office by the majority vote of the Saeima – with at least 51 votes.
+Three Justices of the Constitutional Court are confirmed upon the proposal by at least ten members of the Saeima, two – upon the proposal by the Cabinet of Ministers, and two – upon the proposal of the Plenary Session of the Supreme Court.
+The Plenary Session of the Supreme Court selects candidates for the office of a Constitutional Court Justice from among the judges of the Republic of Latvia.

-On 4 January 2007, the term of office of a justice Andrejs Lepse expired, and on 5 January 2007 his position was occupied by Uldis Ķinis.
+On 4 January 2007 the term of office expired for Justice Andrejs Lepse, and on 5 January 2007 he was replaced by Uldis Ķinis.
 The term of office of the President of the Constitutional Court Aivars Endziņš expired on 31 January 2007.
-On the same date, the oath of a justice was taken by justices Viktors Skudra and Kaspars Balodis.
-A justice Romāns Apsītis abandoned the position of a justice on 28 February 2007, and on 23 May 2007 the oath of a justice was taken by a justice Kristīne Krūma.
-On 22 June 2010, the term of office of a justice Juris Jelāgins expired, and he was substituted by a justice Vineta Muižniece on 28 June 2010.
+On the same day the oath of the Justice was given by Justices Viktors Skudra and Kaspars Balodis.
+Justice Romāns Apsītis left office on 28 February 2007.
+On 23 May 2007 the oath of the Justice was given by Justice Kristīne Krūma.
+On 22 June 2010 the term of office of Justice Juris Jelāgins expired, and on 28 June 2010 he was replaced by Justice Vineta Muižniece.

-The Law determines that the President of the Constitutional Court and Vice-President shall be elected for a period of three years from the members of the Constitutional Court by an absolute majority vote, by secret ballot of the entire total of the justices.
-The President of the Constitutional Court presides at sessions of the Constitutional Court, organizes the work of the Court and represents the Constitutional Court.
-The President of the Constitutional Court and the Vice-President may give orders to justices of the Constitutional Court in matters of performing organizational duties of the office only.
+Law provides that the President and the Vice-President of the Constitutional Court are elected by the Justices of the Constitutional Court from among themselves by closed vote, by an absolute majority of the whole composition of the Court for the term of three years.
+The President of the Constitutional Court heads the sittings of the Constitutional Court, organizes the work of the Court and represents the Constitutional Court.
+The President and the Vice-President of the Constitutional Court have the right to give instructions to the Justices of the Constitutional Court only in connection with organisational issues linked to performing duties of office.